jessepav/lacygoill-wiki-backup/VM/VM.md

 <http://mirror.crexio.com/almalinux/9.0/isos/x86_64/>

 ##
-## When I press "a" in the VM, "q" is inserted!

-The keyboard layout of the host and guest systems probably differ.
-If you want to use an azerty layout, run one of these in the guest:

-    $ setxkbmap fr
-    $ localectl set-keymap fr

-Unfortunately, they only seem to work on Xorg; not on Wayland.
-From `man localectl /^\s*set-keymap`:

-   > Set the system keyboard mapping **for the console and X11**.

-On Wayland,  you'll probably  have to  use the GUI  of your  desktop environment (e.g. GNOME, KDE, ...) to find the relevant setting.

----

-Typing the previous command might be difficult while the layouts still don't match.
-If the host and guest are using resp. an azerty and qwerty keyboard layout:

-   - press `a` instead of `q`
-   - press `q` instead of `a`

-   - press `w` instead of `z`
-   - press `z` instead of `w`

-   - press `,` instead of `m`

 ## I can't move the mouse outside the VM window!

 That's because it has been captured by the guest.